even4void/aliquote/content/post/so-many-programming-languages.md

 [R. Mark Volkmann](http://java.ociweb.com/mark/clojure/) did a good job at exposing the main ideas of Clojure in [Clojure - Functional Programming for the JVM](http://java.ociweb.com/mark/clojure/article.html).
 On a related point, I also like <i class="fa fa-file-pdf-o fa-1x"></i> [From Lisp to Clojure/Incanter and R](http://files.meetup.com/1406240/From%20Lisp%20to%20Clojure-Incanter%20and%20R.pdf), by [Shane Conway](http://www.statalgo.com), because it offers a comparative view of Clojure and R approaches.
 A lot of other discussions may be found on [Stack Overflow](http://stackoverflow.com/questions/tagged/clojure).
 Actually, I'm still in the process of learning the language.

-A bunch of free ressources on Clojure:
+A bunch of free resources on Clojure:

 - <http://clojure.org/>
 - [ClojureDocs](http://clojuredocs.org/)